Shocking a Hot Tub – A Complete Guide

 hot tub shocking

-If you make a mistake with the amount of shock to add to the hot tub, perhaps a mistake in measuring or in calculating how much shock, then it is possible to over shock.
+If you make a mistake with the amount of shock to add to the hot tub, perhaps a mistake in measuring or calculating how much shock, then it is possible to overshock.

 This means that the free chlorine levels will be very high.
-Far too high to even consider using the hot tub.
+It is far too high even to consider using the hot tub.

 The ways to deal with this are: